one-lithe-rune/cli-to-ai/README.md

 ## Default Files Created

 - `$HOME/.ai-connection`: contains connection and configuration setting that are sourced into the script.
 Edit this to change your endpoint uri, etc.
-- `$HOME/.ai-default-session.json`: contain the conversation history.
+- `$HOME/.ai-default-session.json`: contains the conversation history.
   - Change the file being used with `ai --session-file FILENAME`
   - Clear the history in the current file with `ai --clear` (excluding any system prompts) or `ai --clear-all` (including system prompts).